-After running through running backs (see what I did there?) yesterday, I’ve gone to the trenches to discuss PFF’s advanced stats for offensive linemen.
 Hurries, hits and sacks allowed all come into play for offensive linemen, as does PFF’s pass-blocking efficiency metrics, which measures pressures allowed on a per-snap basis with weighting toward sacks allowed.
 The formula: 1 – (Sacks + Hits) / (2) + (Hurries) / (2) / (Total Pass-Block Snaps) * 100.
-All of which can be found in Premium Stats 2.0, which is made available to our ELITE subscribers.
+All of which can be found in Premium Stats 2.0, which is made available to PFF's ELITE subscribers.

-I’ll also highlight positive and negative run-block percentage, blocks charted as “beaten by defender” and pressure percentage allowed.
+We'll also highlight positive and negative run-block percentages, blocks charted as “beaten by defender” and pressure percentage allowed.
 Though such stats aren’t made available in Premium Stats 2.0, they’re often referenced in our Premium Content made available to EDGE and ELITE subscribers.

 Signature Stat Spotlight Series: